 Although many drug rehab programs claim to provide dual diagnosis treatment, rarely is this approach integrated into the treatment plan from the beginning.
 An exceptional program will develop personalized plans that address all underlying issues fueling an addiction, such as anxiety, depression or trauma.
 For successful recovery, co-occurring conditions must be tackled from the start.

-What is dual diagnosis?
-Rarely do we see clients who do not have a secondary mental health issue concurrent with the addiction or eating disorder.
+Rarely do we see clients who do not have a secondary mental health issue concurrent with their addiction or eating disorder.
 Depression, anxiety disorders, trauma, undiagnosed or undertreated ADHD, and other psychological issues have often long been present, and many times the disordered behavior has been in response to unrecognized or poorly managed psychiatric or emotional disorders.

 Often people are dismissive of those with psychiatric disorders.
 Family members may tell a depressed person to just get up and do something and they’ll feel better.
 They may show skepticism toward panic attacks or bouts of severe anxiety, telling the person it’s all in their head.
-These are serious disorders caused by chemical imbalances that are usually medically treatable.
-If someone you love is abusing substances or otherwise acting compulsively due to depression, anxiety, or other co-occurring disorders, professional intervention and treatment will give them an opportunity to live a fulfilling, extraordinary life.
+These are serious disorders that are treatable.
+If someone you love is abusing substances or otherwise acting compulsively due to depression, anxiety or other co-occurring disorders, professional intervention and treatment will give them an opportunity to live a fulfilling life.

 © 2023 Addiction Treatment | Elements Behavioral Health | Drug Rehab Treatment Centers.
 All Rights Reserved.